backstage/backstage/docs/features/kubernetes/permission-integration.md

 Now that you have these entities set up you can make a sample policy under packages/backend/src/plugins/permission.ts

-After creating the policy class like in the examples above make sure to set the policy in the createRouter method at the bottom of the file.
+After creating the policy class like in the examples above make sure to set the policy at the bottom of the file.
 Change the value of policy in that method call to the name of the policy you just created.

 Before: